rrovetto/maritime-sar-knowledgebase/README.md

 ## Works
 - **Database online** - Contact to submit entries to the best-practices database.
 [Online location](https://docs.google.com/spreadsheets/d/12O3wvgPsFdO-vG8awN8Y7sLTJ5P5NIpn/)
+- "KnowSAR - Toward an International Maritime SAR Database and Knowledgebase", Grant proposal submitted (but rejected) to Lloyds Register Small Grant Scheme.
-- **2019 Proposal** - “Consolidating and Sharing maritime SAR Information for Improved Training - One project proposal and One call for contributions”, Submisison to World Maritime Rescue Congress, 2019.
+- **2019 Proposal** - “Consolidating and Sharing maritime SAR Information for Improved Training - One project proposal and One call for contributions”, Submisison to World Maritime Rescue Congress (an IMRF-International Maritime Rescue Congress event), 2019, Canada.
 	- [Submission documentation](https://drive.google.com/drive/folders/1wWgdWdPG5B9OlZ5zOEw4n-8LlcuZrk8_?usp=sharing)
 	- Email documentation available on request
 <details>
-  <summary>Click to read 2019 proposal summary</summary>
+  <summary>Click to read sample of 2019 proposal</summary>

 "The community stands to improve training by aggregating and sharing maritime SAR information.
 This communication discusses two project concepts.
 One is a project proposal to develop an